 Moms who enjoy teaching and working with students can apply their skills as online tutors.
 Sign up through a tutoring service like TutorVista.com or Sylvan Learning and get connected to students all over the world in a variety of subjects, from elementary math to college-level science.
 Each tutor sets their own schedule with each student, and because the work is flexible, most services allow tutors to decide how many students they want to take on at once.
 Because students are relying on you to be available at a certain time, tutoring is best for moms who can set aside a block of time on a regular basis.
 Depending on the subject and level, virtual tutors can earn $15-$35 per hour.

-See Also: Ways to Make Money Without an Investment
+See Also: Ways to make money without Investment

 If you have a nursing degree, you can build a remote career and still earn competitive wages with a regular nurse, at around $50,000 a year or more.
 Phone nurses typically work for health management or insurance companies to educate patients, authorize treatments, and manage cases.
 A typical shift for a phone nurse could include anything from answering patient calls about symptoms to evaluating disability claims.
 You can find positions directly through companies like UnitedHealthcare and Humana or go through a medical placement firm such as MedZilla.

-You will get a better opportunities if you have degree in Master of Science in Nursing, or Online NP (Nurse Practitioner) Degree as it deliver the primary care knowledge and clinical reasoning skills needed to prevent, assess, treat, and manage acute and chronic disease.
+You will get better opportunities if you have a degree in Master of Science in Nursing, or an Online NP (Nurse Practitioner) Degree as it delivers the primary care knowledge and clinical reasoning skills needed to prevent, assess, treat, and manage acute and chronic disease.

 Many companies, especially start-ups, hire virtual assistants to help with a variety of tasks such as setting appointments, making phone calls, sending emails, managing social media, or writing.
 Because the job is so diverse, most moms can find a position that fits their skillset and their schedule.
 Virtual assistant work can typically be done whenever is convenient and tends to not have set hours.
 To get connected with potential clients, register with a service like Assistant Match or Ziptask.
 Depending on the responsibilities and company, virtual assistants can make between $12-$30 and have the opportunity to work for multiple clients at once.